Listen to an audio file of this tool.

 - develops independence, life skills competence, and self-sufficiency.

 This five-step process helps you and your teen manage stress.
-It also builds important skills in them.
+It also builds important skills in your teen.
 The same process can be used to address other parenting issues as well (learn more about the process).

 Step 1.
 Get Your Teen Thinking by Getting Their Input

-- has the opportunity to become more aware of how they are thinking and feeling and understand when the cause of their upset is stress related; and
+- has the opportunity to become more aware of how they are thinking and feeling and understands when the cause of their upset is stress related; and

 - can think through and problem solve through any challenges they may encounter ahead of time.

 - Engage your teen in a conversation to understand their thoughts and feelings.